cirosantilli/git-tutorial/index.md

 Branch only sees remotes if you give the `remote-name` explicitly.

-### checkout
+### checkout to a remote without specifying which remote

-If you have a remote `origin/b` and no branch named `b`,
+If you have a tracking branch `origin/b`, no other tracking branch of the form `some-remote/b`, and no branch named `b`:

     git checkout b

-Is the same as (magic!, never do this, it is very confuging!):
+is expanded to:

-    git checkout b origin/b
+    git checkout -b <branch> --track <remote>/<branch>

-But:
+which will create the local branch for you and make it track the right thing.

+Note however that:

     git checkout -b b